logicmonitor/lm_python/README.md

     -f FULLPATH,    --fullpath FULLPATH         Full path of the device group optional arguments:
-    -h,             --help                      Show this help message and exit -P PROPERTIES,  --properties PROPERTIES     A dictionary of properties to set for the host -a ALERTENABLE, --alertenable ALERTENABLE   Turn alerting on or off --description DESCRIPTION                   Text description of the host
+    -h,             --help                      Show this help message and exit -P PROPERTIES,  --properties PROPERTIES     A dictionary of properties to set for the device -a ALERTENABLE, --alertenable ALERTENABLE   Turn alerting on or off --description DESCRIPTION                   Text description of the device
 ```

-### hostgroup_sdt.py
+### devicegroup_sdt.py
 This script places a device group in scheduled down time (SDT) or maintenance
 mode.
 This will suppress alerting for the duration of the SDT.
 This script is
 not idempotent and the same device can be put into SDT multiple times.